bvinothraj/3dprinter/README.md

 # Features
 Phase 1:
-a.
-User registration to become a stakeholder
+1. User registration to become a stakeholder
-b.
-Store all purchases of 3dprinter components as transactions in blockchain
+2. Store all purchases of 3dprinter components as transactions in blockchain
-c.
-Funds status.
+3. Funds status.
 Reflect the total funds raised, leftover, and amount utilized
-d.
-Admin only role for critical features of the application
+4. Admin only role for critical features of the application

 Phase 2:
-a.
-Print Scheduling: Printing as a service from the front end
+1. Print Scheduling: Printing as a service from the front end
-b.
-Print Management: Set a cap on how much a stakeholder can print based on polymer usage (may be in grams)
+2. Print Management: Set a cap on how much a stakeholder can print based on polymer usage (may be in grams)
-c.
-Web-enabled print (upload 3dmodel file from front end and trigger print).
+3. Web-enabled print (upload 3dmodel file from front end and trigger print).